-4. Project Benefits [30 points]
+4. Project Benefits [15 points]

-This section of your proposal describes the anticipated outcomes and benefits expected from your project in the context of the needs you demonstrated in the Community Need (Section

-V.B.1), the broader planning efforts as discussed in the Project Description (Section V.B.2), including sustainable redevelopment and the near-term efforts to support sustainable environmental practices in the community.
-It will also describe how the outcomes of this assessment work will contribute to the community plan for the revitalization of brownfields sites.
-Proposals will be evaluated on the quality and extent to which they demonstrate the potential of the project, or the development plan for the project area to, realize significant outcomes and benefits to the health/welfare and environment of the community, facilitate environmentally sustainable redevelopment planning, and stimulate economic or non-economic benefits.
+This section of your proposal describes the overall outcomes and benefits expected from your project in the context of the needs you demonstrated in the Community Need (Section V.B.1), the broader planning efforts (as discussed in Project Description (Section V.B.2), including sustainable redevelopment and the near-term efforts to support sustainable environmental practices in the community.
+It will also describe how the outcomes of this cleanup will contribute to the overall community plan for the revitalization of brownfields sites.
+Proposals will be evaluated on the quality and extent to which the proposal demonstrates the potential of the project, or the development plan for the project or the project area to, realize significant outcomes and benefits to the health/welfare and environment of the community, facilitate environmentally sustainable redevelopment planning, and stimulate economic or non-economic benefits.